csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

     ```

     - First, we initialize `hours` using `hourParam`, unless `hourParam` is negative.
 There's no upper limit on the value of `hours`
     - If `minuteParam` is 60 or greater, we perform an integer division by 60 and add the result to `hours`, while using the remainder after dividing by 60 to initialize `minutes`.
 This separates the value into a whole number of hours and a remaining, valid, number of minutes.
-Since `hours` has already been initialized, it's important to use `+=` (to add to the existing value).
+Since `hours` has already been initialized, it is important to use `+=` (to add to the existing value).
     - Similarly, if `secondParam` is 60 or greater, we divide it into a whole number of minutes and a remaining number of seconds, and add the number of minutes to `minutes`
     - With all three parameters, any negative value is replaced with 0